osnr/rpi-bitbang-ethernet/README.md

 ## ideas

+Internet!

+Receive packets!

+TCP!

+Cleaner code!

-I think it would be cool to make a radically small OS with graphics, networking, etc, where you just dedicate a core to each of them and bit-bang.
+I think it would be cool to make a radically small OS with graphics, networking, etc, where you just dedicate a core to each of them and have it bit-bang.
 No complicated peripheral setup code.